Sitecore-Hackathon/2021-Sitecore-DISER/README.md

 ## Installation instructions
 ⟹ Write a short clear step-wise instruction on how to install your module.

-1. Use the Sitecore Installation wizard to install the [package](#https://github.com/Sitecore-Hackathon/2021-Sitecore-DISER/blob/main/Submission/SitecoreDISER-ContentReportModule-1.0.0.zip)
+1. Use the Sitecore Installation wizard to install the [package](https://github.com/Sitecore-Hackathon/2021-Sitecore-DISER/blob/main/Submission/SitecoreDISER-ContentReportModule-1.0.0.zip)
+2. **Optional:** Use the Sitecore Installation wizard to install the [content package](https://github.com/Sitecore-Hackathon/2021-Sitecore-DISER/blob/main/Submission/ContentReport-TestContent-1.0.0.zip).
+This is not needed if site already got pages created.
+3. Rebuild Solr indexes

 ### Configuration